Introduction

 axum

-This feature must be enabled when building the server with the actix backend
+This feature must be enabled when building the server with the axum backend.

 ssr

 This feature must be enabled when building the server.
-It is auto enabled by the actix or axum features, but if you use another backend you can use this feature and provide custom functions to get access to the request headers.
+It is automatically enabled by the actix or axum features, but if you use another backend, you can use this feature and provide custom functions to get access to the request headers.

 hydrate